The law says that the judge’s decision must be “in the best interest of the child."

 While the judge can only give custody to an abusive parent if she writes down very good reasons, she may still let the abusive parent visit with the child.
-Read more about visitation and how to keep you and your child safe.
+Read more about parenting time and visitation and how to keep you and your child safe.

 If I have a 209A Protective Order, can the judge still order joint custody?

 If there is a 209A protective order, the parents should not have joint legal custody.
 Most 209A Protective Orders say that the abusive parent is not allowed to contact the other parent.
 This makes it hard to make decisions together.
 Also, a 209A Protective Order shows that one parent has abused the other parent.
 It is difficult to make good decisions about your child when you must work with someone who has abused you.
 An abusive person can use joint legal custody as a way to control and harass you instead of planning what is best for your child.

 It may also be hard to have joint physical custody if you were abused.
 If your child has to keep going back and forth between parents, you will have to talk to the other parent.
 If you have a protective order, talking to the other parent will be complicated.
 Also, it may not be a good idea for a child to live part-time with a parent who has been abusive.